Welcome Winter Visitors

 In Georgia's Blue Ridge there are lots of places to distance and lots of wide open spaces where social distancing is easy and face coverings may not be necessary.
 Most businesses, shops, restaurants and attractions have reopened, following specific guidelines provided by the CDC and Georgia Governor's office.
 Lodging providers, shops and restaurants are committed to vigorous disinfection and sanitation procedures.
 Some shops and attractions, including our Chamber Visitor Centers, will ask you to wear a face covering and use hand sanitizer upon entering.
 For those without a mask, the Chamber Visitor Center will provide you with a free one.

-Gatherings of more than 50 people are banned unless there is at least six feet between each person.
+Indoor gatherings of more than 50 people are banned unless there is at least six feet between each person.

 Trip Planning - Local Attractions